 \subsubsection{SHREC11}

-The SHREC11 dataset~\cite{DBLP:journals/tog/WangAK0CC12}, which contains 30 subjects with 20 samples in each class.
-Following the setting in~\cite{DBLP:journals/tog/HanockaHFGFC19}, {\SubdivNet} is evaluated on two protocols where there are 16 or 10 training examples in each class.
-We report the average accuracy on 3 random splits into training and test set in Table~\ref{tab:shrec}. {\SubdivNet} correctly classifies all test meshes.
+The SHREC11 dataset~\cite{DBLP:conf/3dor/LianGBDHKKLNOOORSSSTV11} contains 30 classes with 20 samples per class.
+Following the setting in~\cite{DBLP:journals/tog/HanockaHFGFC19}, {\SubdivNet} is evaluated using two protocols with 16 or 10 training examples in each class.
+We report the average accuracy on 3 random splits into training and test sets in Table~\ref{tab:shrec}. {\SubdivNet} correctly classifies all test meshes.
 Even without majority voting, {\SubdivNet} is still comparable to or outperforms other state-of-the-art methods.
-In fact, using voting, accuracy already reaches 100\% when accuracy without voting is around 95\% in training.
-This suggests that the proposed method is accurate enough for the SHREC11 mesh classification task.
+With voting, accuracy already reaches 100\% when accuracy without voting is around 95\% in training.
+This suggests that the proposed method is sufficiently accurate for the SHREC11 mesh classification task.